haskell-org/summer-of-haskell/content/ideas/opentelemetry.md

 Despite being targeted primarily at distributed systems it also can be useful for non-networked single machine applications like CLI tools and GUI applications.

+# Why Haskell should support OpenTelemetry

-This is especially important for Haskell since it's rather hard to profile Haskell applications compared to other languages: separate profiling build is required, profile visualizer tools don't enjoy hundreds of person-years spent on them.
+Supporting a language-agnostic format like OpenTelemetry is important for Haskell because the profiling story is rather immature compared to other languages:

+  * Tools for visualizing profile data like ThreadScope and ghc-events-analyze didn't enjoy hundreds of person-years spent on them
+  * Haskell code needs to be rebuilt with profiling support
+  * But that might affect some optimizations you'd get a profile of not the thing you are running in production

+Instrumentation-based approach allows to have profiling data without recompiling your application and dependencies.

+Already existing tools like [Jaeger](https://www.jaegertracing.io/) and [LightStep](https://lightstep.com) can be used to visualize and explore the telemetry data.

+# The current state of the library

 The [current implementation](https://github.com/ethercrow/opentelemetry-haskell)
 of OpenTelemetry for Haskell is in its infancy and needs contributions to cover all of the OpenTelemetry API and to support all export targets.

-# The current state of the library

 * Minimal implementation of Trace portion of OpenTelemetry API
 * Exporter to a local file in [Chrome Tracing format](https://docs.google.com/document/d/1CvAClvFfyA5R-PhYUmn5OOQtYMH4h6I0nSsKchNAySU/preview)
-* WIP: Exporter to [LightStep](https://lightstep.com), one of the services for analyzing telemetry data.
+* WIP: Exporter to LightStep, one of the services for analyzing telemetry data.
 Will be functional before GSoC starts and serve as a starting point for implementing other exporters.